-Any Vista Global securities purchased on the open market by a Section 16 Reporting Person, Designated Individual or member of such individuals’ immediate family or household must be held for a minimum of six (6) months.
-The SEC’s short swing profit rules require Section 16 Reporting Persons who sell any Vista Global securities within six (6) months of a purchase to disgorge all profits to Vista Global whether or not such person had knowledge of any material, non-public information.
+No Trading in Vista Lease’s Securities on a Short-Term Basis.
+Any Vista Lease securities purchased on the open market by a Section 16 Reporting Person, Designated Individual or member of such individuals’ immediate family or household must be held for a minimum of six (6) months.
+The SEC’s short swing profit rules require Section 16 Reporting Persons who sell any Vista Lease securities within six (6) months of a purchase to disgorge all profits to Vista Lease whether or not such person had knowledge of any material, non-public information.

 Same day “cashless” exercises of stock options are not subject to this prohibition, provided that there were no previous purchase transactions on the open market within six (6) months of the exercise date.

-The only exceptions to this Policy’s prohibitions of trading in Vista Global’s securities as outlined above are the following:
+The only exceptions to this Policy’s prohibitions of trading in Vista Lease’s securities as outlined above are the following:

 The more unrelated the donee is to the donor, the more likely the gift would be considered “bona fide” and not a “transaction.”
 For example, gifts to charities, churches or non-profit organizations would not be deemed to be “transactions.”
 However, gifts to dependent children followed by a sale of the “gifted securities” in close proximity to the time of the gift may imply some economic benefit to the donor and, therefore, may be deemed to be a “transaction” and not a “bona fide gift.”

-All Officers of Vista Global have ethical and legal responsibilities to maintain the confidentiality of material, non-public information.
+All Officers of Vista Lease have ethical and legal responsibilities to maintain the confidentiality of material, non-public information.

-Under no circumstances may an Officer use material, non-public information about Vista Global for his or her personal benefit.
-Moreover, except as specifically authorized or in the performance of regular corporate duties, under no circumstances may an Officer release to others information that might affect Vista Global’s securities.
-Therefore, it is important that an Officer not disclose material, non-public information to anyone, including other Officers of Vista Global, unless the other Officer needs to know such information in order to fulfill his or her job responsibilities.
+Use and Disclosure of Material, Non-Public Information.
+Under no circumstances may an Officer use material, non-public information about Vista Lease for his or her personal benefit.
+Moreover, except as specifically authorized or in the performance of regular corporate duties, under no circumstances may an Officer release to others information that might affect Vista Lease’s securities.
+Therefore, it is important that an Officer not disclose material, non-public information to anyone, including other Officers of Vista Lease, unless the other Officer needs to know such information in order to fulfill his or her job responsibilities.
 Under no other circumstances should such information be disclosed to anyone, including family, relatives or business or social acquaintances.
-In maintaining the confidentiality of the information, the individual in possession of such information shall not affirm or deny statements made by others, either directly or through electronic means, if such affirmation or denial would result in the disclosure of material, non-public information
+In maintaining the confidentiality of the information, the individual in possession of such information shall not affirm or deny statements made by others, either directly or through electronic means, if such affirmation or denial would result in the disclosure of material, non-public information.

 If an Officer has any doubt about whether certain information is non-public or material, such doubt should be resolved in favor of not communicating such information or trading without discussing with the Chief Financial Officer ((or equivalent) or his/her authorised delegate).

+Material, Non-Public Information Regarding Other Companies.
 In the ordinary course of doing business, Officers may come into possession of material, non-public information with respect to other companies.
-An individual receiving material, non-public information in such a manner has the same duty not to disclose the information to others or to use that information in connection with securities transactions of such other company as such individual has with respect to material, non-public information about Vista Global.
+An individual receiving material, non-public information in such a manner has the same duty not to disclose the information to others or to use that information in connection with securities transactions of such other company as such individual has with respect to material, non-public information about Vista Lease.

 If an Officer is not certain whether it is permissible to trade in the stock of such company, the Officer should contact the Chairman of the Board of Directors (or his/her authorised delegate) before making any trades.

 Unauthorized Disclosure of Internal Information.
-Unauthorized disclosure of internal information about Vista Global may create serious problems for Vista Global whether or not the information is used to facilitate improper trading in Vista Global securities.
-Therefore, every Officer shall maintain the confidentiality of information relating to Vista Global or obtained through a relationship of confidence.
-Vista Global personnel should not discuss internal Vista Global matters or developments with anyone outside Vista Global, except in the performance of regular corporate duties.
+Unauthorized disclosure of internal information about Vista Lease may create serious problems for Vista Lease whether or not the information is used to facilitate improper trading in Vista Lease securities.
+Therefore, every Officer shall maintain the confidentiality of information relating to Vista Lease or obtained through a relationship of confidence.
+Vista Lease personnel should not discuss internal Vista Lease matters or developments with anyone outside Vista Lease, except in the performance of regular corporate duties.

-When an Officer is involved in a matter or transaction which is sensitive and, if disclosed, could reasonably be expected to have an effect on the market price of Vista Global securities or any other company involved in the transaction, that individual should consider taking extraordinary precautions to prevent misuse or unauthorized disclosure of such information.
+Precautions to Prevent Misuse or Unauthorized Disclosure of Sensitive Information.
+When an Officer is involved in a matter or transaction which is sensitive and, if disclosed, could reasonably be expected to have an effect on the market price of Vista Lease securities or any other company involved in the transaction, that individual should consider taking extraordinary precautions to prevent misuse or unauthorized disclosure of such information.
 Such measures include the following:

-If material, non-public information regarding Vista Global is inadvertently disclosed, no matter what the circumstances, by any Officer, the person making or discovering that disclosure should immediately report the facts to the Chairman of the Board of Directors (or his/her authorised delegate).
+Inadvertent Disclosure of Material, Non-Public Information.
+If material, non-public information regarding Vista Lease is inadvertently disclosed, no matter what the circumstances, by any Officer, the person making or discovering that disclosure should immediately report the facts to the Chairman of the Board of Directors (or his/her authorised delegate).

 Inquiries Regarding Material, Non-public Information.
 When an inquiry is received regarding information that may be material, it should be referred, without comment, to the Chairman of the Board of Directors (or his/her authorised delegate).

-If an Officer becomes aware of any suspected or known violations of this Policy, then he/she has a duty to promptly report such concerns in accordance with Vista Global’s Speak Up Procedure for Reporting Concerns Relating to Financial Matters (available online at vistaglobal.com (or at any other location indicated by Vista Global at any time), and on Vista Global’s internal online systems that are effective from time to time and are accessible by all Vista Global employees.
+If an Officer becomes aware of any suspected or known violations of this Policy, then he/she has a duty to promptly report such concerns in accordance with Vista Lease’s Speak Up Procedure for Reporting Concerns Relating to Financial Matters (available online at Vista Lease’s website (or at any other location indicated by Vista Lease at any time), and on Vista Lease’s internal online systems that are effective from time to time and are accessible by all Vista Lease employees.

-Vista Global will unilaterally review this Policy on a regular basis at its absolute discretion, and will introduce revisions where necessary or appropriate.
-Vista Global may also issue addenda, guidelines and practice memoranda from time to time to supplement this Policy.
-The latest version of this Policy and of any addenda, guidelines and practice memoranda will always be available online at vistaglobal.com (or at any other location indicated by Vista Global at any time), and on Vista Global’s internal online systems that are effective from time to time and are accessible by all Vista Global employees.
+Vista Lease will unilaterally review this Policy on a regular basis at its absolute discretion, and will introduce revisions where necessary or appropriate.
+Vista Lease may also issue addenda, guidelines and practice memoranda from time to time to supplement this Policy.
+The latest version of this Policy and of any addenda, guidelines and practice memoranda will always be available online at Vista Lease’s website (or at any other location indicated by Vista Lease at any time), and on Vista Lease’s internal online systems that are effective from time to time and are accessible by all Vista Lease employees.
 It is the responsibility of Officers to access these online systems and view the latest version of this Policy and of any addenda, guidelines and practice memoranda, from time to time.

-All Officers, officers, directors, and contracted personnel of Vista Global, and such other persons as may be designated by Vista Global shall periodically, whenever requested by Vista Global, individually confirm in writing to Vista Global that he or she has read this Policy and agrees to comply therewith.
+All Officers, officers, directors, and contracted personnel of Vista Lease, and such other persons as may be designated by Vista Lease shall periodically, whenever requested by Vista Lease, individually confirm in writing to Vista Lease that he or she has read this Policy and agrees to comply therewith.